Second Session, 43rd Parliament

 Dallas Brodie: If this NDP government is unwilling or too afraid to get rid of DRIPA, then it is high time to let the people of this province do it themselves.
 I say we have a referendum.
 As per Elections B.C., a referendum is held whenever the Lieutenant Governor in Council thinks that an expression of public opinion is desirable.
 It is obvious that we have reached this point.
 The people of British Columbia deserve to have their voices heard.

-My question to the Premier is: when will he call for a referendum on DRIPA?
+My question to the Premier is this: when will he call for a referendum on DRIPA?

 [10:45 a.m.]